 When the synod of the Diocese of Sheffield came to debate this issue in 2012, it was estimated that the financial cost would be in the region of only £3,600.
 Other systematic research by the Methodist Church showed that the overall cost of the Living Wage was relatively small, affecting only around one in six churches.
-These churches tended to be The Living Wage: a briefing for churches small and the jobs involved were typically the three-hour-a-week cleaner or the person doing occasional maintenance or gardening work; often these were people who were already doing other low-paid jobs and needed the extra money.
+These churches tended to be small and the jobs involved were typically the three-hour-a-week cleaner or the person doing occasional maintenance or gardening work; often these were people who were already doing other low-paid jobs and needed the extra money.